chetan6780/Complete-Preparation/Topic_wise/graph/R2_AdjacencyMatrixRepresentation.md

-# Adjecency matrix representation of Graph
+# Adjacency matrix representation of Graph

-- Use matric to represent a graph.
+- Use matrix to represent a graph.
 - Initialize it with 0s.
 - Then take u and v , set adj[u][v] = 1 and adj[v][u] = 1.